Authoritarian socialism: Right-wing

 Right-wing criticism is mainly related to communist party rule as well as anti-communism, anti-Marxism and anti-socialism.
-Another criticism is that of the economic calculation problem as first outlined by Austrian School economists Ludwig von Mises and Friedrich Hayek, followed by the socialist calculation debate.Biddle, Jeff; Samuels, Warren; Davis, John (2006).
-A Companion to the History of Economic Thought, Wiley-Blackwell. p.
-319. "What became known as the socialist calculation debate started when von Mises (1935 [1920]) launched a critique of socialism".
+Another criticism is that of the economic calculation problem as first outlined by Austrian School economists Ludwig von Mises and Friedrich Hayek, followed by the socialist calculation debate.

 Socialist states and state socialism are often conflated to and referred to by detractors simply as socialism.
 Austrian School economists such as Mises and Hayek continually used socialism as a synonym for authoritarian socialism and its command economy.
 The attributive state is usually added by socialists with a non-state-based method for achieving socialism to criticize state socialism.
 This is especially notable in the United States, where socialism is a pejorative term used to refer to either authoritarian socialist states, any state or tax-funded industry, program and service, or the degree of government and economic interventionism by the state.

 In their broader critique of socialism, right-wing commentators have emphasised the lack of democracy in socialist states that are considered to be authoritarian or undemocratic, arguing that democracy and socialism are incompatible.
 Chicago School economist Milton Friedman argued that a "society which is socialist cannot also be democratic" in the sense of "guaranteeing individual freedom".
 Sociologist Robert Nisbet, a philosophical conservative who began his career as a leftist, argued in 1978 that there is "not a single free socialism to be found anywhere in the world".
 For anti-communist academic Richard Pipes, the tendency to "merge political and economic power" is "implicit in socialism" and authoritarianism is "virtually inevitable".

 According to the Hungarian-born political sociologist and communist-studies scholar Paul Hollander, a critic of communism and left-wing politics in general, egalitarianism was one of the features of authoritarian socialist states that was so attractive to Western intellectuals that they quietly justified their authoritarianism and the murder of millions of capitalists, landowners and supposedly wealthy kulaks in order to achieve this equality.
-According to Walter Scheidel, authoritarian socialists who have supported equality were correct to the extent that historically only violent shocks have resulted in major reductions in economic inequality.